When All the World Was Looking at You

 Molly pursed her lips.
 She didn't consider herself ugly, but she didn't call herself very pretty either; she thought she was rather plain.
 Lucius obviously only had her lineage in mind.
 "Lucius, you're misguided.
 You don't want me."

 Molly frowned.
 "Stop it.
 If you want to be friends, then I can understand.
 But I can't let you go around messing up my relationship.
 I—oh!"
-She gasped in surprise when the younger boy kissed her, but she pushed him away.
+She gasped in surprise when the younger boy kissed her, but she pushed him away, ending the surprise just as quickly as it came.
 "How…"

 Lucius smirked.
 "Your relationship is messed up without my help."
 He looked behind her and then turned and left.